delaval-htps/OC_MediLabo-Solutions_P9_OC/README.md

 ## Versions

+- **V0.0.2**

+  Just a HotFix to change links to Config-server in github

 - **V0.0.1-SNAPSHOT**

   As we said earlier this project is a first demonstration application to a future release project and it has to be validate by developper's team.
 So this is the reason why I don't change version and it is still on `V0.0.1-SNAPSHOT`